-The Carson Trail (in blue) extended from Placerville to Ragtown in Utah Territory (Nevada Territory after March 2, 1861) where it turned north to meet the California Trail in the area of the Humboldt River Sink and the Forty Mile Desert (the pale orange shape).

-The California Trail (in yellow) continued across the Forty Mile Desert and then followed the Humboldt River northward before turning eastward and eventually crossing the Goose Creek Mountains at Granite Pass (triangle).

-The Salt Lake Cut-Off (in light green) left the California Trail just east of City of Rocks, ID and headed south across the salt flats of the Great Salt Lake to Salt Lake City (SLC).

-The Egan Trail (in orange) ran between Carson City and Salt Lake City.
-It threaded its way through a series of mountain ranges that are so long and closely-spaced that they give a corrugated appearance to central Nevada and Utah in this Google Earth satellite view.

-Prior to December 1858, the western segment of the Central Overland Route was comprised of the Carson Trail, the westernmost portion of the California Trail, and the Salt Lake Cut-Off.

-After December 1858, the western segment was compromised of Johnson's Cut-Off (the portion of the orange line between Placerville and Carson City) and the Egan Trail (the remainder of the orange line).
-Note that the route went through Camp Floyd which was about a day's journey from Salt Lake City.
+- The Carson Trail (in blue) extended from Placerville in California to Ragtown in Utah Territory (Nevada Territory after March 2, 1861).
+It then turned northward to meet the California Trail in the area of the Humboldt River Sink and the Forty Mile Desert (the pale orange shape). - The California Trail (in yellow) continued across the Forty Mile Desert and then followed the Humboldt River northward before turning eastward and eventually crossing the Goose Creek Mountains at Granite Pass (the red triangle). - The Salt Lake Cut-Off (in light green) left the California Trail just east of City of Rocks, ID and then headed south across the salt flats of the Great Salt Lake to Salt Lake City (SLC). - The Egan Trail (in orange) ran between Carson City and Salt Lake City.
+It threaded its way through a series of mountain ranges that give a corrugated appearance to central Nevada and Utah in this Google Earth satellite view. - Prior to December 1858, the western segment of the Central Overland Route was comprised of the Carson Trail, the westernmost portion of the California Trail, and the Salt Lake Cut-Off. - ♦ After December 1858, the "new and improved" western segment was compromised of Johnson's Cut-Off (the orange line between Placerville and Carson City) and the Egan Trail (the orange line between Carson City and Salt Lake City.)
+Note that the Egan Trail ran past Camp Floyd which was about a day's journey from Salt Lake City.

+WESTERN SEGMENT

+DETAIL OF THE TRANS-SIERRA PORTION

+- The Carson Trail (in blue) began in the west at Placerville, crossed the Sierra Nevada Mountains at Carson's Pass (the lower triangle), and then followed the Carson River Canyon through the Carson Mountains and into Carson Valley.
+It then turned directly northward and passed through Genoa, Carson City, Dayton, and Ragtown (which is shown on the previous map).
+Beyond Ragtown, the Carson Trail crossed the Forty Mile Desert to join the California Trail. - Johnson's Cut-Off (in orange) branched off the Carson Trail at Pollock Pines, CA, crossed the Sierras at Johnson's Pass (the upper triangle), hugged the eastern shore of Lake Tahoe (which was then called Lake Bigler), and ended at Carson City. - The three, roughly parallel yellow lines mark (from top to bottom) the Kings Canyon road, the Kingsbury Grade road, and the Luther Pass road.
+All of them crossed the Carson Mountains from Lake Valley in the west to Carson Valley in the east.
+Together they comprised the "Bonanza" system of toll roads. - The route of the Virginia City Pony Express between Carson City and Virginia City is shown in pale green.
+Between Carson City and Placerville, the route followed Johnson's Cut-Off and the Kings Canyon road.